casoe/fhem-signal-docker/README.md

 # Extension for FHEM-docker installation to communicate with Signal

-Files to build a docker image with Signal support via Signalbot (Integration for signal messenger) and signal-cli (https://github.com/AsamK/signal-cli).
-At the moment it only tested on a Rapberrypi (ARM).
-On x86 architure use Dockerfile.x86 .
+Files to build a docker image with Signal support via Signalbot (Integration for signal messenger) and signal-cli.
+At the moment it's only tested on a Rapberry Pi 3 (armv7/armhf).
+Updates for signal-cli here: https://github.com/AsamK/signal-cli Updates for libsignal_jni.so here: https://github.com/exquo/signal-libs-build/releases

-The original fhem/fhem-docker image is used, see the documentation at https://github.com/fhem/fhem-docker/ .
+An original fhem/fhem-docker image is used as a foundation, see the documentation at https://github.com/fhem/fhem-docker/ .

 ## Usage